the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 // output: Robin Andrew Dan
 ~~~~~~~~

-Perhaps you have noticed that the state in the App component can be destructure the same way.
-You can keep the list filter and map line of code more concise.
+Perhaps you have noticed that the state in the App component can get destructured the same way.
+You can keep the filter and map line of code more concise.

 {lang=javascript}
 ~~~~~~~~